Demetrius Brown: 1987 season

 Following a preseason battle with Chris Zurbrugg and Michael Taylor to take over as Michigan's starting quarterback after Harbaugh's graduation, Brown became Michigan's starting quarterback in 1987.
 In his fifth start, a 17–11 loss to Michigan State, Brown drew the ire of Michigan fans when he threw a school record seven interceptions.

 One week after the Michigan State game, Brown threw a career best three touchdown passes, all in the first half, with no interceptions, and compiled 190 passing yards, against an Iowa team with the No. 1 pass defense team in the country.
 He also ran for a touchdown to lead Michigan to a 37–10 victory over Iowa.

 Brown played through the 1987 season with a broken thumb on his left hand (his throwing hand), sustained on October 24 against Indiana, and a badly dislocated thumb on his right hand, sustained two weeks later against Minnesota.
 In November 1987, Michigan head coach Bo Schembechler said of Brown: "I don't know if you like him or not, but that is one tough kid.
 And I don't know if he likes me all the time, because I yell at him.
 But I like him."

 Brown and running back Jamie Morris led Michigan to a 28–24 victory over Alabama in the 1988 Hall of Fame Bowl.
-Morris ran for three touchdown, and Brown then threw a game-winning, 20-yard touchdown pass to John Kolesar with less than a minute remaining in the game.
+Morris ran for three touchdowns, and Brown then threw a game-winning, 20-yard touchdown pass to John Kolesar with less than a minute remaining in the game.

 The 1987 Michigan team led by Brown compiled an 8–4 record and outscored opponents 331 to 172.
 Brown had 1,355 yards of total offense during the 1987 season, 1,251 passing yards and 104 net rushing yards.
 He was also intercepted a school record 16 times in 1987.